arramac/ArramacScratch/query.md

 	  ]
 	]

 Now let’s look at another query that performs iteration over children in the collection.
 Note the difference in the output array.
-This example splits “children” and flattens the results into a single array.
+This example splits "children" and flattens the results into a single array.

 **Query**